OCram85/OCram85.com/_posts/2017-07-19-ReadOnly-Class-Properties.md

 comments: true
 css:
   - '/css/extend-home.css'
-  - '/css/boxes.css'

 ---
-{: .text-muted}
-This post is about preventing direct access to class properties with C# like getter and setter methods.
+{% include about.html content="This post is about preventing direct access to class properties with C# like getter and setter methods.
 It shows the syntax and usage of two different approaches.
-It ends with full github gist example you can work with in future.
+It ends with full github gist example you can work with in future." %}

 {: .box-note}
-{% icon fa-commenting %} **Note:** If you're not familiar with Powershell classes I suggest you reading this awesome blog article from  Michael Willis
+<i class="fa fa-commenting" aria-hidden="true"></i> **Note:** If you're not familiar with Powershell classes I suggest you reading this awesome
+blog article from  Michael Willis
 [Powershell v5 Classes & Concepts](https://xainey.github.io/2016/powershell-classes-and-concepts/).
 It covers
 everything your need to know about classes.